JuliaComputing/ModelingToolkitSampledData.jl/docs/src/SampledData.md

 plot(sol, idxs=[cl.p.x, cl.c.ud], layout=(2,1))
 ```

-Not how the initial condition provided above refers to the value of `f.x` at a past time point.
+Note how the initial condition provided above refers to the value of `f.x` at a past time point.
 If we had not provided this initial condition, we would have gotten an error like this
 ```@example clocks
 try
     ODEProblem(ssys, [], (0,15))